- November 9, 2020

 - Posted by: Mike Madson

-- Category: associations, Business plans, communities, Community, Development, Economics, Finance & accounting, HOA, homeowner association, Innovation
+- Category: Article, associations, Business plans, communities, Community, Development, Economics, Finance & accounting, HOA, homeowner association, Innovation

 HOA Board members volunteer their personal time to manage their subdivisions.
 In return, they spend an enormous amount of energy on administering its business functions.
 This commonly takes their attention away from the most important aspect of volunteering, that is, attending to their community’s health.